 The Miami Dolphins entered the 2020 NFL Draft with more picks (14) than any other team.
-As rumors and trade winds scattered through every media source, it was Brian Flores and GM Chris Grier that kept their cards close and stayed patient.
+As rumors and trade winds scattered through every media source, it was Brian Flores and General Manager Chris Grier that kept their cards close and stayed patient.

-The Dolphins brass decided to stay put at No.5 and selected their QB of the future, Alabama’s Tua Tagavailoa.
-Tua went 22-2 as a starter and fits the bill of being a team leader on and off the field.
-After passing up Drew Brees TWICE in his career and selecting Minkah Fitzpatrick over Lamar Jackson, the Dolphins couldn’t take the chance of passing on one of college football’s greatest stars in the history of the quarterback position.
-Tua will have to answer to critics after his season ending hip-surgery, but there is no rush for the former National Champion to play as he will learn the ropes from “Fitzmagic” as the young offensive line continues to gel.
+The Dolphins brass decided to stay put at No.5 and selected their quarterback of the future, Alabama’s Tua Tagavailoa.
+Tua went 22-2 as a starter for the Crimson Tide and fits the bill of being a team leader on and off the field.
+After passing up Drew Brees twice in his career and selecting Minkah Fitzpatrick over Lamar Jackson, the Dolphins couldn’t take the chance of passing on one of college football’s greatest stars in the history of the quarterback position.
+Tua will have to answer to critics after his season ending hip-surgery, but there is no rush for the former national champion to play as he will learn the ropes from journeyman Ryan Fitzpatrick as the young offensive line continues to gel.

 Continuing the trend of building through the trenches, the Dolphins selected OL Robert Hunt from Louisiana-Lafayette with the 39th pick in the second round and followed that pick with Raekwon Davis, DT, Alabama.

 As a member of the Rajun Cajun, Hunt was known for pancaking defenders to the floor and at 6’5 325 lbs.
 He has experience playing both guard and tackle but is projected to be better suited at guard.
 The Dolphins signed OG Erick Flowers in free agency to man the LG position so expect Hunt to compete at RG and/or RT.